Gravity's Rainbow: Part 3: "In The Zone"

+Part 4: The Counterforce

+The symbol inscribed by Slothrop, next to the words "Rocketman was here," at the beginning of part 4.

-Part Four: The Counterforce: Elements in this section become increasingly fantastic and sometimes self-referential, the narrator at one point saying, "You will want cause and effect.
+Elements in this section become increasingly fantastic and sometimes self-referential, the narrator at one point saying, "You will want cause and effect.
 All right" (page 663 in the Viking edition) before explaining how certain events in Part 3 tie in.
 Despite the efforts of some to save him, Slothrop is repeatedly sidetracked until his persona fragments totally, more than one hundred pages before the novel's end.
 A flashback reveals how Roger Mexico, now in Germany, has come to join the Counterforce despite its inherent contradictions as a group organizing against international organizations.
 A long digression gives the story of "Byron the Bulb", a sentient, seemingly immortal lightbulb whose existence links with Dr. Jamf and his experiments and to the integration of power companies and their Grid to the network of cartels.
 The Schwarzkommando become reunited and finish construction of their own version of the 00000 rocket.

 There are several brief, hallucinatory stories of comic, fallible superheroes; silly Kamikaze pilots; and an "Incident in the Transvestites' Toilet" where Slothrop has been hiding in drag.
 Such incidents may be products of Slothrop's finally collapsed mind; or of the increasingly chaotic state of affairs outside the realm of a rising technological class and society that comes to be labeled the "Raketen-Stadt" (Rocket-City) of the future.
 For Slothrop, these scenes more or less culminate with his finding, and failing to understand, a headline announcing the atomic bombing of Hiroshima.

 Tchitcherine is told by his superior officer that he is to head back to the U.S.S.R. with some German rocket scientists, despite his own misgivings about Marxist dialectics.
 A conference is held by members of the Counterforce, which now includes some with questionable pasts, personalities, or motives, such as von Göll.
 Jessica tells Roger that she is going to marry Jeremy/Beaver.
 Invited to a dinner at the home of a German industrialist, Roger and Pig Bodine manage to escape with the help of some disgusting culinary repartee, but it becomes increasingly clear that the Counterforce does not have the capacity to counter the emerging Rocket State, in part because "the Man has a branch office in each of our brains".